Renato1818/ll_hl_verif/README.md

   |-> verif_vercors  - The final pvl codes tested
   |-> sv_convert     - Sv files obtained after convertion
   |-> verif_sby      - Verification at LL

+There is also avaliable a makefile how to use the tools